jspars/ml-psych/README.md

    ```

-4. Install the sveltekit app fully:
+3. Install the sveltekit app fully:

     ```bash
     npm install --legacy-peer-deps
     ```

-3. Run the local dev server (optional, but helpful) if you want to preview your changes before deploying:
+4. Run the local dev server (optional, but helpful) if you want to preview your changes before deploying (**Remember: Don't test in `prod`**):

     ```bash
     npm run dev